zopencommunity/meta/docs/Guides/developing.md

 To download and install the latest software packages, you can use `zopen install`.
 By default it will list all of the packages hosted on ZOSOpenTools.

-It is recommended that you generate a [github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/authorizing-oauth-apps) and then set `export ZOPEN_GIT_OAUTH_TOKEN=<yourapitoken>`
+It is recommended that you generate a [github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/authorizing-oauth-apps) and then set `export ZOPEN_GITHUB_OAUTH_TOKEN=<yourapitoken>`

 To list the available packages, specify the `--list` option as follows:
 ```